How to Leave a Gift To Charity

 Writing a Will yourself can seem to be the easier and less costly option.
 However keep in mind that do-it-yourself kits and online options are often simplified and can leave out important details, such as what is to happen if a beneficiary has already passed away by the time your Will is read.

-By engaging a professional, such as a solicitor or public trustee with extensive experience in writing a Will, you can be confident your Will covers all important aspects and considerations.
+If you want to make sure your Will covers all important aspects and considerations, you can engage a professional, like a solicitor or public trustee.
 You can Find a Solicitor or Find a Professional Advisor through the Law Society or Institute in your state or territory.

 The Six Steps to Writing your Will

 |Think about everything you own (your estate and assets).
 You can leave these to your loved ones and your favourite charities.
 To consider those charities, use our Find a Charity tool.

 There are different types of gifts you can give to charity, but all will make a lasting impact.
 Don’t forget your superannuation.
 This is not typically covered by your Will as it is held by a trustee.
 You could choose to add your super to your estate and gift it to your favourite charity.

 This is the person who will ensure your final wishes are carried out.
 Alternatively, if you don’t have a suitable nominee, you can select a State Trustee and their fees are paid from the money you leave behind.